deepdeepdot/nano-deep-learning/01_assignment.md

     buffer[i][j][c] = np.dot(source, blur)

-(Hint: we need to reshape diffrently)
+(Hint: we need to reshape differently)

 Will the image result be the same?
 Why?